leg100/gcp-hardening-guide/README.md

 This guide is targeted at those running a large complex infrastructure.
 You'll need a team with necessary expertise and resources to apply these guidelines.

+## 1. IAM

+### 1.1.
+Disable service account key creation [DiD]

+#### Description

+Disable the ability to create service account keys.

+#### Control

+Enforce the Organization Policy "Disable service account key creation" at the organization level.

+#### Reasoning

+* Keys are not non-repudiable: any actions carried out using the key cannot be associated with a given user.
+* Distribution of keys cannot be controlled: they can be leaked to outside parties.

 ## 1. APIs and Services

 ### 1.1.
 Restrict Enablement